Do you train people who are new to lifting, or are you just beginning for yourself?

 2- No (or very limited) competitive experience +/- exposure to lifting under the rules of powerlifting

 3- A high degree of technical inconsistency (consider that a novice may make 5 or 6 different mistakes during one set of 8-10 reps, whereas more technically developed lifters may only display 1-2 consistent errors)

 4- A lack of muscularity

 5- Low training capacity

-2 – repatterning poor technique is hard under fatigue and with very challenging loads, but its necessary to set their ceiling for advancement high.
+2 – Repatterning poor technique is hard under fatigue and with very challenging loads, but is necessary to set their ceiling for advancement as high as possible.
 Accessory work still allows enough volume/challenge for maintenance of muscle and strength without needing high RPEs in primary lifts.

 So at best you end up progressing the athlete with lowered training stress and at worst you repattern technique and can strategically increase training stress a little quicker until you’re providing enough stimulus to progress them again.

 What do novices need?

 The training of novices should essentially seek to address the criteria by which we define them.